prg-grp/je-lang/README.md

 5. We denote the Jif bin directory as `JIF_BIN` and it points to `$JIF_ROOT/bin/` and Jif principals directory as `JIFC_PRINCIPALS` and pointing to `$JIF_ROOT/tests/jif/principals/`

 #### 2. Setting up Intel SGX (only needed for running the application)
-##### 	2.1.
+#### 2.1.
 Installing Intel SGX drivers
 1. Visit https://download.01.org/intel-sgx/sgx-linux/2.9.1/docs/Intel_SGX_Installation_Guide_Linux_2.9.1_Open_Source.pdf and install the SGX drivers.

 #### 3. Install [Maven](https://maven.apache.org/)

 ## Building the compiler
-1. Make sure that you have the environment variable JAVA_HOME set to JDK 9 or higher. (\TODO, instead add compiler-plugin to pom file)
+1. Make sure that you have the environment variable JAVA_HOME set to JDK 9 or higher. (\TODO, instead add compiler-plugin to the pom file)
 2. Chage to the root directory of the project
 3. Run `mvn package`
 4. A jar file named `je-to-jiff-compiler-jar-with-dependencies.jar` will be compiled in the `/je-to-jiff-compiler/target` directory.